-- 20.1 The unit of faculty workload is the contact hour.
-A contact hour is a clock-hour period during which the faculty member is in lecture, studio, workshop, laboratory or any equivalent as may be stated in this Article. - 20.2 A full-time teaching load shall consist of the following contact hours in the Fall and Spring semesters or trimesters.
+20.1 The unit of faculty workload is the contact hour.
+A contact hour is a clock-hour period during which the faculty member is in lecture, studio, workshop, laboratory or any equivalent as may be stated in this Article.
+Effective September 1, 2008, individual courses shall not be given so-called "mixed" designations (M1, M2); and shall only be considered as one type of class (studio, lecture, lab, etc.).

+20.2 A full-time teaching load shall consist of the following contact hours in the Fall and Spring semesters or trimesters.